PabloLeon23/AG-Segments/README.rst

 	>>> centroid, best_fitness, log = ga.calculate_centroids(series)

-Example of use of Nearest Centroid algorithm with AG-Segments:
+Example of use of Nearest Centroid algorithm with GA-Segments:

 .. code-block:: python